guardian/gha-scala-library-release-workflow/docs/configuration.md

 # Configuration

-Configuring a repo to use `gha-scala-library-release-workflow` requires a `release.yml` GitHub workflow in your repo, and updated `sbt` settings.
+Start here if you're setting up a repo use `gha-scala-library-release-workflow`!

+The workflow needs a `release.yml` GitHub workflow in your repo, and updated `sbt` settings.

 [Example GitHub pull requests](#examples) making these changes can be found further below.